 To minimise the risk of encountering similar situations in the future.
 Landlords should implement robust tenant screening processes and have well-drafted tenancy agreements in place.
 The Scottish Government offers model tenancy agreements, which can serve as a useful template for landlords.
 These agreements outline the rights and responsibilities of both parties, helping to set clear expectations from the start.

 Additionally, conducting thorough reference checks on potential tenants can provide valuable insights into their rental history and reliability.
-Asking for sufficient security deposits can also provide a financial buffer in case of future rent defaults.
+Asking for a sufficient tenancy deposit can also offer a financial buffer in case of future rent defaults.

 It’s important to clearly outline the terms and consequences of non-payment in the tenancy agreement.
 By doing so, tenants understand their obligations and the potential repercussions if they fail to meet them.
 This transparency can help deter tenants from defaulting on rent payments and minimise the risk for landlords in the future.